elixir-mint/mint/README.md

 Functional HTTP client for Elixir with support for HTTP/1 and HTTP/2.

+This library is not yet production ready, but we do appreciate contributions and testers.

 XHTTP contains two main APIs, a stateless connection API, and a stateful multi-host pooling API.

 ## Connection API